CONCLUSION

 - A desire for rhythmic variation is very persistent in his music.
 The Roxy section gives some general outlines.

 - Part of his music follows normal rhythmic patterns.
-Another part demonstrates complicated syncopic figures within a meter ("Another whole melodic section", "Down in the dew").
+Another part demonstrates complicated syncopic figures within a meter ("Another whole melodic section",

 - Some of his compositions are full of irregular groupings.
 "The black page" has become his best known effort in this area.